Helping build a decent place for all to live

 Group and Corporate Volunteering

-Bring your company, team, organization, or school to Habitat for Humanity of Greater Providence for a day of volunteering and fun.
+Bring your company, team, organization, or school to Habitat for Humanity of Greater Providence and East Bay for a day of volunteering and fun.

 - Your group can make an important contribution to Habitat’s mission of building and repairing homes in partnership with families in need.